ostix360/phys-exs/README.md

 # phys-exs
-This repo contains exercices I made abotu physics and maths
+This repo contains exercices I made about physics and maths